-There were no completions of new hotels in 2015.
-While a 299-room Proposed Hotel at 373 Queens' Road East is expected to open in third quarter 201675, the location and the target group of the Proposed Hotel is unlikely to overlap with ICWC.
+There were no completions of new hotels in 2016.
+While a 299-room Proposed Hotel at 373 Queens' Road East is expected to open in 2017.
+The location and the target group of the Proposed Hotel are unlikely to overlap with ICWC.
 Given its proximity to HKCEC and a well-developed northern Wan Chai business area, ICWC will continue to catch growing demand from business travellers, especially when there is limited competition due to no new supply in the near future.
-Between 2017 and 2019, potential competition may arise from openings of a Proposed Hotel at 10 - 12 Stewart Road and 239 Jaffe Road with a supply of 115 rooms by the end of 2017 and a Proposed Hotel at 25 - 27 Morrison Hill Road with a supply of 161 rooms by August 201976.
+Between 2017 and 2019, potential competition may arise from openings of a Proposed Hotel at 10 - 12 Stewart Road and 239 Jaffe Road with a supply of 94 rooms in early 2019 and a Proposed Hotel at 25 - 27 Morrison Hill Road with a supply of 122 rooms by August 2019.
 However, brands and positioning of the Proposed Hotels are yet to be announced.
+In addition, Hopewell Centre II, is currently planned to be developed into a conference hotel with approximately 1,024 guest rooms.
+It is targeted to complete in 2019.

-Located near HKCEC and good-quality office developments, the ICWC commands strong demand from business travellers.
+Located near HKCEC and good-quality office developments, ICWC commands strong demand from business travellers.
 In addition, the hotel will continue to be the prime choice of millennial travellers who are more prone to choose accommodation characterised by modern technology.
-Based on the anticipated recovery in the overall hotel industry and supply constraints in the short to medium term, as well as the strategic location and quality of services, strong distribution networks both worldwide and in mainland China, and the growing brand awareness of Regal Group in mainland China, it is anticipated that ICWC will achieve positive growth in both occupancy and average room rates in 2016.
+Based on the anticipated recovery in the overall hotel industry and supply constraints in the short to medium term, as well as the strategic location and quality of services, strong distribution networks both worldwide and in mainland China, and the growing brand awareness of Regal Group in mainland China, it is anticipated that ICWC will achieve positive growth in both occupancy and average room rates in 2017.